kragen/derctuo/README.md

 PDF generation also depends on the PIL library to include inline images in the PDF file.
 I’m using 1.1.7.

 To build the HTML tarball and the PDF, type `make`.
+To get the correct page numbers in the PDF, type `make` a second time.

 Errata
 ------